kmavillanosa/py-udemy-tutorial/docs/index.md

 This tutorial covers the fundamental concepts of Python programming, organized into sections that build upon each other.

 **Interactive Code Execution**: All Python code examples in this documentation can be run directly in your browser!
-Look for the "▶ Run Code" button below each Python code block to execute and experiment with the code.
+Each code example includes a "▶ Run Code" button that executes the code and displays the output instantly.
+This allows you to:

+- See the actual output of each code example
+- Experiment by modifying the code
+- Learn by doing, not just reading
+- No installation required - everything runs in your browser

 ## Getting Started